thi-truong/census-prep/01_welcome_tutorial.md

-﻿# Tutorial: How to get a Census API Key up and running The U.S. Census Bureau ("Census Bureau") offers some of its public data in machine-readable format via an Application Programming Interface ("**API**").
+﻿# Tutorial: How to get a Census API Key up and running The U.S. Census Bureau ("Census Bureau") offers some of its public data in machine-readable format via an Application Programming Interface ("**API**")[^A].
 It is a PITA to get a lot of data.
 The detailed profiles are very limited.
 There are many ways to access Census data with an API key.

+Once you have an API key, you can extract information from Census Bureau data sets using a variety of tools including JSON, R, Python, or even by typing a query string into the URL of a Web browser [^B].

 You could call it through Python, R, thanks to packages like Pygris, tigris, etc. GIS servers and many web platforms use REST API.

 This is a tutorial on how to get a Census API key and use it with the URL feature.